confluentinc/tableflow-terraform-demo/README.md

 - `databricks_sql_warehouse_name` (string): Databricks SQL warehouse name
 - `databricks_client_id` (string): Databricks OAuth client ID

+### Internal Note
+If you are running from within Confleunt VPN, you can uncomment `providers.tf` related to tagging module in order to get automatic tags for your AWS resources.

 ## How to Run

 1. **Initialize Terraform**